niplav/site/masturbation_and_attractiveness.md

 Motivation, Examples for claim

-TODO: Find threads on /r/nofap claiming this
+Threads on /r/nofap claiming this:

 * https://old.reddit.com/r/NoFap/comments/bluepi/nofap_really_makes_you_more_attractive/
 * https://old.reddit.com/r/NoFap/comments/bzj8ra/they_smell_it_on_you/